 The classic Northern Ireland golf week — but routed north-to-south so the driving makes sense.
-Fly into Belfast, work your way through the Antrim Coast cluster (Royal Portrush, Portstewart, Castlerock, Bushfoot), break south through Galgorm to Ardglass, and finish with Royal County Down on the second-to-last day.
+Fly into Dublin (no direct flights to Belfast from North America), drive up the coast through the Antrim Coast cluster (Royal Portrush, Portstewart, Castlerock, Bushfoot), break south through Galgorm to Ardglass, and finish with Royal County Down on the second-to-last day.
 Bushmills Distillery, Giant's Causeway, and a lot of local pubs along the way.

 Day-by-Day